• Home

 Tetracyclines

-Tetracyclines antibiotics help to treat acne, UTIs, intestinal infections, eye infections, sexually transmitted infections(STIs), and gum disease.
+Tetracycline antibiotics help treat acne, urinary tract infections (UTIS), intestinal infections, eye infections, sexually transmitted infections (STIS), and gum disease.

-Some examples of tetracyclines antibiotics are:
+Some examples of tetracycline antibiotics are:

 • Tetracycline (Sumycin)